ospersson/tumblr-downloader/README.md

 # TDC a tumblr-downloader
-A command line Tumblr image downloader written in C#.
+A GUI and command line Tumblr image downloader written in C#.
 It uses the Tumblr API V1.
 V2 is used for downloading avatars.

 ## Usage